huggingface/blog/multi-lora-serving.md

 - **Performance -** There is [compelling evidence](https://huggingface.co/papers/2405.09673) that smaller, specialized models outperform their larger, general-purpose counterparts on the tasks that they were trained on.
 Predibase [[5]](#5) showed that you can get better performance than GPT-4 using task-specific LoRAs with a base like [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1/tree/main).

 - **Adaptability -** Models like Mistral or Llama are extremely versatile.
 You can pick one of them as your base model, and build many specialized models, even when the [downstream tasks are very different](https://predibase.com/blog/lora-land-fine-tuned-open-source-llms-that-outperform-gpt-4).
-Also note that you aren't locked in as you can easily swap that base and fine-tune with your data on another base.
+Also note that you aren't locked in as you can easily swap that base and fine-tune with your data on another base (more on this later).

 - **Independence -** For each task that your organization cares about, different teams can work on different fine tunes, allowing for independence in data preparation,  configurations, evaluation criteria, and cadence of model updates.